 - effectiveness of your content marketing strategy

-- success of your marketing campaign
+- the success of your marketing campaign

 - number of ad impressions you’re getting